-The population of Las Vegas has increased 122% and has been one of the fastest growing metropolitan areas in the United States since 1990 (U.S. Census 2003, NSDO 2004) (see Figure 1).
-As urban growth in Southern Nevada increases, a demand on public infrastructure and affordable housing escalates.
-However, the protection afforded to the desert tortoise under Section 9(2)(b) of the ESA, states that:

-"it is unlawful for any person subject to the jurisdiction of the United States to remove and reduce to possession any such species from areas under Federal jurisdiction; maliciously damage or destroy any such species on any such area; or remove cut, dig up, or damage or destroy any such species on any other area in knowing violation of any law or regulation of any State or in the course of any violation of a State criminal trespass law" (USFWS 2005a).

-Development of Federal land is hindered by the ESA, and because nearly 90% of Clark County is Federal land and moreover, desert tortoise habitat, most of the county cannot be developed for residential development outside the disposal boundary.
+Since 1990, Las Vegas population has increased 122%-the city has been one of the fastest growing metropolitan areas in the United States (US Census 2003, NSDO 2004) (see Figure 1).
+As urban growth in southern Nevada increases, demands on public infrastructure and affordable housing escalate.
+However, the protection afforded to the desert tortoise under Section 9(2)(b) of the ESA states that it "is unlawful for any person subject to the jurisdiction of the United States to remove and reduce to possession any such species from areas under Federal jurisdiction; maliciously damage or destroy any such species on any such area; or remove, cut, dig up, or damage or destroy any such species on any other area in knowing violation of any law or regulation of any State or in the course of any violation of a State criminal trespass law" (USFWS 2005a).
+Development of Federal land is limited by the ESA.
+Since nearly 90% of Clark County is Federal land-and, moreover, desert tortoise habitat-most of the county cannot be developed for residential development outside the disposal boundary.

 However, activities such as ROWs and mining can occur throughout the county.
 The ACECs are ROW avoidance areas and limited use areas for other activities such as mining.
-In accordance with the LVRMP, ROWs are sited within designated corridors whenever possible, but can be constructed outside corridors if necessary.
+In accordance with the LVRMP, ROWs are sited within designated corridors, whenever possible, but can be constructed outside corridors if necessary.
 Impacts of these are minimized project by project in accordance with the applicable biological opinion (BO).
 The incidental take permit issued by the USFWS resolves conflicts between land development and conservation of Covered Species by requiring an HCP to minimize and mitigate impacts on all Covered Species.